equinor/tdd_workshop/README.md

 # Disclaimer
 Sharing is caring!
 This is part of a learning journey.
 I am much more a curious individual than an expert.
 The objective is to share my learnings so far while enabling us to collaborate, learn and connect around an important topic.
-I assume that independently of your experience, you are curious to learn, courageous to ask and share and, finally, respectfull about the stage each one is right now.
+I assume that independently of your experience, you are curious to learn, courageous to ask and share and, finally, respectful about the stage each one is in right now.

 # Purpose
-Dive into tests and TDD by sharing experience and practicing together
+Dive into tests and Test-Driven-Development (TDD) by sharing experience and practicing together
 - Practical workshop, mainly with examples
 - Think programming as communicating
   * Simple, clear, robust code
-  * Maintainable, scalable, undestandable
+  * Maintainable, scalable, understandable
   * Effective, resilient to change

 # Community